bergesinstitute/graf-method/book-1-unit-3.md

 2. On Fridays, I go to [the] church.
 3. On Saturday mornings, I go to the gym.
 4. My sister goes to a restaurant on Tuesdays.
-5. You don’t go to the coffee shop on Sundays.
+5. You don't go to the coffee shop on Sundays.
 6. We go to your house on Saturdays.

 ## 5. Complete the conversation.